 In settlement of these charges, BlackRock consented to the entry of an order finding that it committed the violations described above and agreed to pay a \$12 million penalty.
 Mr. Battista also consented to the entry of an order finding that he caused the violations described above and agreed to pay a \$60,000 penalty.
 Neither BlackRock nor Mr. Battista admitted or denied the charges.

-This is the first instance in which the SEC has brought charges of violating Rule 38a-1 for failure to report a material compliance matter to a fund's board in accordance with the investment adviser's policies and procedures.
+The SEC staff stated, "This is the first SEC case to charge violations of Rule 38a-1 for failing to report a material compliance matter such as violations of the adviser's policies and procedures to a fund board."